 - Cook and eat a primal dinner → $0 fee

-- About an hour before I go to bed, listen to an audiobook or read some fiction → $0 fee
+- About an hour before I go to bed, listen to an audiobook or read something calming in nature → $0 fee

 Optional Habits (as I can fit them in)